-Liquidity risk is the risk that the Group will encounter in meeting the obligations associated with its financial liabilities that are settled by delivering cash manage liquidity is to ensure, as far as possible, that these will have sufficient liquidity to meet their respective liabilities when they are due, under unacceptable losses or risk damage to their reputation.
-The Group assessed the concentration of risk with respect to refinancing its debt and concluded it sources of funding and debt maturing within 12 months can be rolled over with existing lenders.
+Liquidity risk is the risk that the Group will encounter in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The approach of the Group to manage liquidity is to ensure, as far as possible, that these will have sufficient liquidity to meet their respective liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risk damage to their reputation.
+The Group assessed the concentration of risk with respect to refinancing its debt and concluded it to be low.
+The Group has access to a sufficient variety of sources of funding and debt maturing within 12 months can be rolled over with existing lenders.